Abortion Procedures

 After dilation of the cervix, a suction curette (a tube with a serrated tip) is inserted into the uterus.
 The strong suction (29 times the power of a household vacuum cleaner) tears the baby’s body apart and sucks it through the hose into a container.
 This is the most common method of surgical abortion in the first 12 weeks of pregnancy.

-Used through the 12th week.
+This method is used through the 12th week.
 After dilation of the cervix, a curette (a sharp, looped knife) is inserted into the uterus.
 The baby’s body is cut into pieces and extracted, often by suction.
 The uterine wall is then scraped to remove the placenta and confirm that the uterus is empty.

-Committed up to 18 weeks.
+This method is committed up to 18 weeks.
 Forceps are inserted into the uterus, grabbing and twisting the baby’s body to dismember him/her.
 If the head is too large, it must be crushed in order to remove it.
 It is arguably the most barbaric of today's commonly used abortion procedures.

 Dilation and Extraction (D&X or Partial Birth Abortion)